Anitta (singer): 2021–2022: Versions of Me and worldwide recognition and success

 Anitta was one of the guests at the Community Organized Relief Effort (CORE) charity event, created by actor Sean Penn, in addition to performing some songs, she also auctioned off an experience with her at her shows at the Brazilian Carnival, where the winning bid was 110,000 dollars.

-On December 9, alongside Pedro Sampaio, she participated in the single "No Chão Novinha".
+On 9 December, alongside Pedro Sampaio, she participated in the single "No Chão Novinha".
 The song debuted in the top 10 on the Brazilian chart, Top 30 on the Portuguese chart and Top 170 on the Global charts.
 In December, Anitta attended the Variety 2021 Music Hitmakers Brunch and handed the Crossover Award to Kali Uchis.
-Anitta, Saweetie, Jack Harlow and 24kGoldn were some of the performers at Miley's New Year's Eve Party, hosted by Miley Cyrus and Pete Davidson, on December 31, 2021.
+Anitta, Saweetie, Jack Harlow and 24kGoldn were some of the performers at Miley's New Year's Eve Party, hosted by Miley Cyrus and Pete Davidson, on 31 December 2021.

 Anitta was part of the soundtrack of Fast and Furious 9 with the song "Furiosa" and Sing 2, with the song "Suéltate" featuring Sam i, BIA & Jarina De Marco.

-On January 3, 2022, it was announced that Anitta had signed a worldwide publishing agreement with Sony Music Publishing.
-Her Spanish single "Envolver" released by late 2021, topped the Global Top 50 on Spotify in March 2022, making Anitta the first Brazilian artist and the first Latin artist with a solo song to do so.
+On 3 January 2022, it was announced that Anitta had signed a worldwide publishing agreement with Sony Music Publishing.
+Her Spanish single "Envolver" released by late 2021, topped the Global Top 200 on Spotify in March 2022, making Anitta the first Brazilian artist and the first Latin artist with a solo song to do so.
 It also become the most streamed song in a single-day in 2022 (7.278 million) at the time.
 Anitta still reached the top on Deezer Global and YouTube Global.
 "Envolver" even managed to top the Billboard Global Excl.
-U.S. becoming the first Latin woman to do so with a solo song, she still remained at number two on the Billboard Global 200.
+U.S. chart, becoming the first Latin woman to do so with a solo song; she still remained at number two on the Billboard Global 200.
 Still with "Envolver" Anitta got several entries on the Billboard charts, one of the main ones being her second entry on the Hot 100, first solo entry, the song became the third highest entry of a Latin solo song on the chart, behind only "Telepatía" by Kali Uchis and "Provenza" by Karol G both at 25, making it the second-highest solo song entry entirely in Spanish by a Latin female artist.
 The song received praise from the international press and entered several "best of the year" lists, such as the Los Angeles Times, Billboard and more.
 Rolling Stones magazine named the song the 81st best reggaeton song of all time.
 In February 2022, Anitta performed at Premios Lo Nuestro along with Justin Quiles the remix version of "Envolver", in addition to "No Chão Novinha".